MrClayPole/lxd_homeassistant_install/README.md

-This was forked and modified for LXD running on Ubuntu 20.10 aarch64 RapsberryPi 4 8GB.
+This was forked and modified for LXD running on Ubuntu 20.10 aarch64 RaspberryPi 4 8GB.

 # Home Assistant in LXC container (managed by LXD)